sanskrit/raw_etexts_english/blogs/manasataramgini/2004-11-07_the-reign-of-ramaraya-and-the-battle-of-talikota.md

 +++
-title = "The reign of Ramaraya and the battle ofxa0Talikota."
+title = "The reign of Ramaraya and the battle of Talikota."

 +++
 One of the most fateful events in Hindu history was the battle of